The U-boat war in Maps

 This is the area through which all boats entering the Mediterranean had to traverse.
 The Straits of Gibraltar itself was a very dangerous part of the journey as it is very narrow and was always heavily patroled by allied vessels.
 U-boats did patrol these waters as they were used heavily for shipping, among others to sustain the war in Africa.

-The mark indicates the previously estimated position of U-869.
+The U-869 was long believed to have been sunk north-west of Casablanca.
 She has since been confirmed to be on the US East Coast instead, having never reached the Gibraltar area.

 amazon.com